 You may also use the tabbed format provided below or on the Resources page of the Academic Affairs website.
 As long as the information is presented and labelled in the correct order, you do not have to use the formats or DMAI.

-Delete all highlighted explanations
+Delete all explanations-highlighted in blue below

 Name and Contact Information